Offer Based Content Marketing and How to Use It

 In the B2B arena especially, businesses want to focus on their core competencies.
 Even with the knowledge, most successful businesses know at the minimum that there is a steep learning curve, and they do not have the in-house expertise to solve the problem in the most timely and effective way possible.

 They want to find a solution, but know that in most cases that solution involves retaining outside companies with the expertise and equipment to do the job right, and promptly.
 In such cases, your content can deliver a tremendous amount of valuable information.
 It positions your company as the expert in the field.

-Many firms that have effectively used this kind of content marketing strategy.
+Many firms that have effectively used an offer based content marketing strategy.
 In a sense, they have flown the the face of convention, and published tremendously valuable content.
 In return for their generosity however, they have established incredible reputations, and positioned themselves as one of the “Go To” solution providers in their industry.